National Down Syndrome Society: Public Webinar

-In January 2019, the NDSS had offered a free public webinar on facilitated communication.
+In January 2019, the NDSS offered a free public webinar on facilitated communication held by Christine Ashby.
 This communication method is based on the theory that many people that are unable to speak and are not cognitively impaired, but are simply unable to produce the sounds for speech.
 A helper or "facilitator" assists by guiding the non-speaking person's hand over a keyboard.
 Many masked independent tests and studies have suggested that the facilitator is actually the one doing the typing, and not the person with the disability.
 Stuart Vyse, reporting for Skeptical Inquirer, commented that "Given NDSS's mission of being 'The leading human rights organization for all individuals with Down syndrome,' it is not surprising the organization supports a communication method that [Christy] Ashby [PhD] described as a 'human right and a civil right.'
 Nonetheless, it is unfortunate that a leading Down syndrome advocacy group is promoting a belief system over evidence-based methods that work."